 Henry Ford (July 30, 1863 – April 7, 1947) was the founder of the Ford Motor Company, and the sponsor of the development of the moving assembly line technique of mass production, which has become the foundation to TPS and Lean.

-Although Ford did not invent the automobile or the assembly line, he developed and manufactured the first automobile that many middle-class Americans could afford by reducing the production time and labor through his assembly line approach.
+Although Ford did not invent the automobile or the assembly line, but he developed and manufactured the first automobile that many middle-class Americans could afford by reducing the production time and labor through his assembly line approach.
+In 1913, he built the Highland Park Ford Plant, which became the first automobile production facility in the world to implement the moving assembly line.

 He is credited with “Fordism,” which is the mass production of inexpensive goods coupled with high wages for workers.